justin-napolitano/Supreme-Court-Voting-Behavior/book/metadata-graph/graph-abstract.md

 (graph-abstract)=
-# Machine Learning Analysis of US Supreme Court Voting Behavior
+# Metadata Graph of the Corpus of The United States Supreme Court

 ## Author